-The course is examined through a written examination and laboratory sessions and presentations of these.
+The course is examined through a written examination 5 credits and a serie of individual laboratory sessions that are oral presentated 2.5 credits.

 The grade A constitutes the highest grade on the scale and the remaining grades follow in descending order where the grade E is the lowest grade on the scale that will result in a pass.
 The grade F means that the student's performance is assessed as fail.
-Grading criteria for the A-F scale are communicated in writing to the student by the start of the course at the latest, as well as how the weighting and weighting of grades on individual examining elements to the final course grade takes place.
-The basis for the student's grade is determined by the student's fulfillment of the objectives.

 Repeat examination is offered in accordance with Local regulations for courses and examination at the first and second-cycle level at Linnaeus University.
-Students who are close to the passing grade of reports can complement after instructions and time-frame given by the examiner to obtain a pass grade.
+An examiner can, in exceptional cases, decide that a student who is close to the level for a passing grade may carry out supplementary assignments in order to reach the passing grade.